mortenarendt/basicR4FOOD/README.md

 Course materiale for intensive R course at Dept FOOD UPCH

 ## Installation of R and Rstudio
-Take a look in the file: installation_guide.pdf [a link](https://github.com/user/repo/blob/branch/other_file.md)
+Take a look in the file [installation_guide](https://github.com/mortenarendt/basicR4FOOD/blob/master/Installation_guide.pdf)

 ## Datasets
-Included for this course the following datasets
+Datasets for this course is included the dataset folder /data

 Coffee temp (Temperature_Coffee.xlsx): A sensorical panel accessing the sensory properties of coffee brewed at different temperatures.